- Explore the sultanate's major natural and cultural sites, including millennial city, wadis, desert and impressive mountains

 Flight to Muscat

 Fly to the sultanate in the evening and arrive the next morning.
-There will be a personalised welcome, priority customs clearance and private transfer to the hotel nestled at the foot of the mountains and bordering the clear waters of the Gulf of Oman.
-Three-night stay in this idyllic setting; the perfect base camp for exploring the area.
+There will be a personalised welcome, priority customs clearance and private transfer to your hotel nestled at the foot of the mountains, bordering the clear waters of the Gulf of Oman.
+Enjoy a three-night stay in this idyllic setting; the perfect base camp for exploring the area.

 Muscat

-Included in the itinerary - A chance to independently explore Muscat.
-Consider starting with the two most important establishments: the Sultan Qaboos Grand Mosque (1995-2001) and the Royal Opera House Muscat (2007-2011), both emblematic of contemporary Islamic architecture.
+Spend the next couple of days exploring Muscat, either independently or with a local guide.
+Consider starting with the two most important sites: the Sultan Qaboos Grand Mosque (1995-2001) and the Royal Opera House Muscat (2007-2011), both emblematic of contemporary Islamic architecture.
 Continue on to the Bait Al-Zubair Museum, which features a valuable collection of ancient art and handicrafts.
-Conclude in the shopping district of Muttrah, where the souq was once one of the most active on the Arabian peninsula and participated in trade with China and India.
+Finish in the shopping district of Muttrah, where the souq was once one of the most active on the Arabian peninsula and participated in trade with China and India.
 There are no longer dry mud walls or palm roofs, but Al Dhalam (the Darkness) has retained its shady, popular and busy atmosphere.
 The souq is the place to find dates, mother-of-pearl handicrafts, traditional clothing, 'khanjars' (the curved-blade dagger that makes a man an Omani), 'bakhoors', which perfume the house and keep the 'jinn' (evil spirits) away.

 Sur